 In the early nineteenth century, Britain had industrialized and risen to commercial dominance.
-A few other countries — notably Germany, France, and the United States — had the potential to industrialize, but Britain’s first-mover advantage made it difficult for them to compete under free markets.
-All three of these countries facilitated their industrialization by adopting interventionist policies such as protective tariffs, infrastructure development, and the strengthening of internal markets.
+Germany, France, and the United States had the potential to industrialize, but Britain’s first-mover advantage made it difficult for them to compete under free markets.
+All three countries responded by adopting interventionist policies such as protective tariffs, government-led infrastructure development, and measures to strengthen internal markets.
 By the late nineteenth century, they had joined Britain as economically and militarily powerful countries.

 And yet, in the following three or four decades, Japan utterly transformed itself.
 The transformation was wide-ranging, deliberate, determined, and profound.
 By the beginning of World War I, Japan could justly claim to be among the leading nations of the world.

-Japan was a feudal state.
+Japan was a feudal state during this time.
 The Tokugawa family directly controlled about one-quarter of the land.
 The rest was divided into domains controlled by daimyo (lords) who had considerable authority within their own territory.
 The daimyo were divided into two groups: the fudai, who had proven their allegiance to the Tokugawa family before the Battle of Sekigahara, and the tozama, who had submitted later.
 Only the fudai were allowed to participate in Japan’s government.

 The shogun further tightened his control over the daimyo by restricting the production and sale of gunpowder weapons.
 European-style firearms had reached Japan in the 1540s and were soon produced domestically.
 They were used in battle in large numbers as early as 1575.
 However, after the Battle of Sekigahara, the bakufu saw them as a threat to the regime.
 Firearms were being manufactured in many of the domains, and the bakufu feared that a daimyo would stockpile them as a prelude to rebellion.
 In 1607 the bakufu confined all gunmakers to the town of Nagahama and ordered them not to disseminate their knowledge.
-They were allowed to fulfill orders for firearms only with the prior approval of the bakufu, and the bakufu didn’t often approve.
+They were allowed to fulfill orders for firearms only with the bakufu’s prior approval, which was not often granted.
 Controls over the distribution of ammunition and gunpowder followed.
-Most of the gunmakers closed down their shops.1
+Most of the gunmakers had no choice but to close down their shops.1

 The shogun also isolated Japan from foreign influence.
-The Portuguese and Spanish had traded with Japan in the early sixteenth century, but this trade was problematic for several reasons.
+The Portuguese and Spanish had traded with Japan since the early sixteenth century, but this trade was problematic for several reasons.
 First, Christian priests and missionaries followed the traders into Japan.
-The bakufu believed that Christianity would destabilize the country, and they could suppress it only by barring the Portuguese and Spanish from Japan.
+The bakufu believed that Christianity destabilized the country, and they could suppress it only by barring the Portuguese and the Spanish from Japan.
 Second, daimyo who facilitated European trade might well grow rich from its profits, and these profits could underwrite rebellion.
 And if rebellion did occur, the European traders were likely to ally themselves with these same daimyo.
-Preventing the daimyo from engaging in foreign trade was a way of limiting their power.
+Preventing the daimyo from engaging in foreign trade was a way of ensuring that they did not become too powerful.
 Third, uncontrolled trade would allow firearms to enter the country, undermining the bakufu’s efforts to eradicate them.
 For all of these reasons, the Portuguese and the Spanish were banned from Japanese territory in the 1630s.
 Japan’s only European contact was with the Dutch, who were willing to separate trade and religion, and the Dutch were permitted to trade only from a single island in Nagasaki harbour.
 The Seclusion Edict of 1636 imposed complementary restrictions on the Japanese themselves.
 Japanese ships were forbidden to sail to foreign countries.
-Japanese persons were forbidden to travel to foreign countries, and were punished with death if they did so.
+Japanese persons were forbidden to travel abroad, and were punished with death if they did so.

 Japan had a rigid hereditary caste system.
 The highest caste was the samurai, the warriors, who ruled the country.
 The next caste was the peasantry, who constituted about 80 percent of the population.
 Below them were the artisans, and below them were the merchants and traders.
 There was also a class of outcasts who performed unclean work such as the slaughter of animals.
 The separation of warriors from farmers had occurred in the 1580s: Hideyoshi had ordered the warriors into the cities and given them stipends with which to support themselves.
 The warriors, having no independent livelihood and no territorial base, had little choice but to be loyal.
 The farmers lived in numerous small villages, and primarily engaged in wet rice agriculture.
 A part of each village’s rice harvest was taken away to support the local daimyo and to pay the warriors’ stipends.
 It is estimated that villages had to give up a third or more of their total rice harvest; that they could do so without starving suggests that their agricultural practices were very efficient.